Exodus To Announce Third Quarter 2024 Results On November 12, 2024

 With self-custodial wallets, Exodus puts customers in full control of their funds, enabling them to swap, buy, and sell crypto.
 Its business solutions include Passkeys Wallet and XO Swap, industry-leading tools for embedded crypto wallets and swap aggregation.

 Exodus is committed to driving the future of accessible and secure finance.
-Learn more at or follow us on X at x.com/exodus_io .
+Learn more at or follow us on X at x/exodus_io .

 Disclosure Information